-1. Living in a language, that is, making a particular language part of one’s everyday context (here “Indwelling Language” = “[the act of] inhabiting a language”)
+1. You living in the language: making a particular language part of your everyday life -- here "Indwelling Language" = "inhabiting a language"

-2. A language living in a person, that is, a particular language becoming a new way for a person to experience, interpret, and enjoy the world (here “Indwelling Language” = “language that inhabits”)
+2. The language living in you: a particular language becoming a new way for you to experience, interpret, and enjoy the world -- here "Indwelling Language" = "language that inhabits"

 What’s the difference between indwelling and immersion?